datajoint/datajoint-elements/install.md

     + Note: the `-e` flag will install this repository in editable mode, in case there's a need to modify the code (e.g. the `pipeline.py` or `paths.py` scripts).
-If no such modification required, using `pip install .` is sufficient.
+If no such modification is required, using `pip install .` is sufficient.

     </details>